Sashité for Developers

 Environmental pre-conditions use Location Condition Notation (LCN) within the must and deny fields.
 LCN provides a standardized format for expressing Location state constraints.

-All conditions in the must object must be satisfied simultaneously (AND logic):
+All conditions in the must object MUST be satisfied simultaneously (AND logic):

 {